CITIZENS GUIDE WATER BILL

 PAYMENT OF WATER/SEWER BILLS

-You have several options for paying your bill…. you can mail it to us, you can come directly to City Hall and pay with cash, check or money order, or you can drop your payment in the drop box which is located on the west side of the door to City Hall.
+You have several options for paying your bill…. you can mail it to us, you can come directly to City Hall and pay with cash, check, money order, credit/debit card, or you can drop your payment in the secure drop box which is located on the west side of the door to City Hall.
 Check with your financial institution to see if online bill paying is available directly through them.
-We currently accept credit or debit cards on our website (www.williamston-mi.us).
-There is a nominal fee associated with this service.
+We currently accept credit/cards on our website (www.williamston-mi.us).
+There is a fee associated with this service.
 We also offer ACH payments.

 -What are the current water and sewer bill rates?